heinhtetPS/weather-test/README.md

   - Need to use setState instead of extend inside API call
   - Fixed this problem by using forceUpdate, can probably also use complicated variations of setState
 - next: Implement large page, fix css and icons, another api call for forecast?
-  - large page has no props when it starts, it will make its own API call to get forecasts
+  - large page has no props when it starts, just call the forecast API with 6 count, number 0 is today
-- write a bit more about single page navi
+- DANGER: Objects inside arrays that cannot be accessed by index